meg768/homebridge-telldus-tellstick-duo/README.md

 ## What This Plugin Does

-This plugin simply extracts all devices currently in use by the Telldus Tellstick Duo and exposes them to HomeKit and you have the ability to turn them on or off.
+This plugin simply extracts all devices currently in use by the Telldus Tellstick Duo and exposes them to HomeKit and you have the ability to turn the switches on or off.
-And, of course, change the names and group them into rooms on your iPhone or iPad.
+And, of course, you may change the device names and group them into rooms on your iPhone or iPad.

 But as stated, only switches are supported at the moment.